OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ### Linking

-Linking is a situation where two different software components are connected in two specific manners.
+Linking is a situation where two different software components are connected, such that they can make use of the functionality of the other.
 In our illustration below, we are visualizing a situation where a developer links one Open Source component (green) with proprietary product code (blue).

 ![Code Linking depiction](https://github.com/OpenChain-Project/Reference-Material/blob/LFC193_update_2025/OpenChain-Training/en/Online-Training-Courses/LFC193%20Course%20Content/LFC193%20Images/Ch4_Linking_1_animated_looped.gif)

 There are various terms that describe different forms or activities around linking.
 It is useful to be aware of these terms to ensure you understand briefings and decisions about this activity.
 Linking is particularly important to consider in the context of copyleft Open Source licenses:

-- Static linking (incorporated at build time)
+- Static linking (linked and incorporated at build time)
-- Dynamic linking (sought out at runtime)
+- Dynamic linking (link connection sought out at runtime)
 - Pairing (this is another way of talking about either static or dynamic linking)
-- Combining (this is another way of talking about either static or dynamic linking)
+- Combining (this is a synonym for either static or dynamic linking)
-- Utilizing (this is another way of talking about either static or dynamic linking)
+- Utilizing (this is a synonym for either static or dynamic linking)
-- Packaging (this is another way of talking about either static or dynamic linking)
+- Packaging (this is a synonym for either static or dynamic linking)
-- Creating interdependency (this is another way of talking about either static or dynamic linking)
+- Creating interdependency (this is a synonym for either static or dynamic linking)

 ![Code Linking terms](https://github.com/OpenChain-Project/Reference-Material/blob/LFC193_update_2025/OpenChain-Training/en/Online-Training-Courses/LFC193%20Course%20Content/LFC193%20Images/Ch4_Linking_2_animated_looped.gif)